blamelesshq/terraform-provider-blameless/docs/resources/incident_type.md

 Optional:

-- `announcement_channels` (List of String) Slack channels to notify when an incident is created.
-- `auto_recruit_team_members` (List of String) Slack team members to automatically recruit into the incident channel.
 - `custom_channel_format` (String) Custom format for incident channel names.
 - `end_of_customer_impact_status` (String) Status that marks the end of the impact of the incident to the customer.
 - `incident_naming_scheme` (String) Naming scheme for incidents.